Deep Dive into OpenStack Heat

 Key Features and Capabilities

 Heat provides comprehensive orchestration capabilities that enable automated infrastructure management and deployment.
-These features make it a powerful tool for cloud automation.

 Core Features